This is not the first time that these words have resonated on social networks or at the exit of a padel court.

 Here it is the carpet and the attention paid to it that have been called into question.
 It must be said that the sand was distributed very unevenly on certain tracks of the club, which could cause false rebounds and slips.

-For the player, the conditions necessary to practice the padel at the professional level have simply not been respected.
+For the player, the necessary conditions to practice padel at a professional level have simply not been met.

 Finally, he mentioned a certain inequality in the treatment of players who play in previas and those who directly compete for the final table.
 Indeed, men's keys who start directly in the main draw always play in much better conditions.
 A point that the WPT will have to address if it wants to avoid the wrath of players who are new to qualifying and women who are only entitled to the central track from the quarters (and only for the two pairs whose the matches are broadcast)…